Best Practices for Reducing, Reusing, and Recycling Construction and Demolition Materials

 - Planning for the movement and safety of workers to allow for safe building adaptation, repair and disassembly.

-For more information on putting these strategies into practice, see EPA's fact sheets and the Design for Disassembly in the Built Environment: A Guide to Closed Loop Design and Building (PDF).(69 pp, 1,010 K, About PDF)
+For more information on putting these strategies into practice, check out EPA's fact sheets and the Design for Disassembly in the Built Environment: A Guide to Closed Loop Design and Building (PDF).(69 pp, 1,010 K, About PDF)

 Disposal of C&D materials wastes resources and landfill space and results in pollution when new building materials are manufactured in their place.
 Deconstruction can be applied on a number of levels to salvage usable materials and significantly cut waste and reduce disposal.
 This can range from reusing an entire structure or foundation, to select assemblies and systems, to the careful removal of specific materials or items for reuse.